Menu

 The exciting things I will learn in History at St Joseph’s are:

--know and understand the history of these islands as a coherent, chronological narrative, from the earliest times to the present day: how people’s lives have shaped this nation and how Britain has influenced and been influenced by the wider world.
+• Chronological Understanding: Pupils learn the history of Britain as a coherent narrative, from the earliest times to the present, exploring how lives, events and ideas have shaped the nation and how Britain has interacted with the wider world.

-- gain historical perspective by placing their growing knowledge into different contexts: understanding the connections between local, regional, national and international history; between cultural, economic, military, political, religious and social history; and between short- and long-term timescales.
+• Context and Perspective: Pupils place knowledge into local, regional, national, and international contexts, linking cultural, economic, military, political, religious and social history, and comparing short- and long-term timescales

 The exciting things that take place in History are: